please-do-not-write-10am-6pm/tropical-tech-backend/README.md

 ## About

-This project was developed for the HDR APP
+This project was developed for the HDR Apk

 ## How to use